Home

 Impact of inputs on cost or differentiation

-Learn how to use all five forces in the porter model to analysis and understand the nature of competition in your industry .
+Why not take 5 minutes to learn how to use all five forces in the porter model to ensure you can analyze and understand the nature of competition in your industry.